AVidhanR/OracleThings/oracle_data_integretor/PRACTICE.md

 ```
 - Second, create a `Data Server` for source with `ODI_Src` user and password.
 Similarly, create a `Data Server` for target with `ODI_Target` user and password.
 - After that, create a `Physical Schema` for source and target; assign the schema that has the required tables and assigne `ODI_Work` for the work schema.
-- Third, create a `Logical Schema` for source and target; provide appropiriate physical schema context's.
+- Third, create a `Logical Schema` for source and target; provide appropiriate physical schema context's (use Global context).

 > [!IMPORTANT]
 > Always test the connections after creating the data servers and physical schemas.